Thus far, every algorithm we have seen is deterministic. This means

 \le e^{-2\varepsilon^2 n}\]

-In either case, the probability of error after \(n\) flips is
+In either case, the probability of error after \(n\) tosses is

 upper-bounded by \(e^{-2\varepsilon^2 n}\).
 We want this probability